Trust or trustees as shareholders

 One complication is that there are often multiple trustees – in other words, joint shareholders.
 Companies House generally does not like incorporation applications where there are joint shareholders (e.g. if you have multiple trustees for 1 shareholding).
 For more information on incorporating a company with joint shareholders, see here or get in touch with us.

-How do I add details of trustee shareholders and beneficiaries during onboarding?
+How do I add details of joint trustee shareholders and beneficiaries during onboarding?

 It is easy to do this using Full Onboarding.
-Just click {Edit} next to the shareholder’s name and then add details of the joint shareholders and any beneficiaries.
-The joint shareholding will be added to the registers in Kudocs and filed at Companies House (as is correct), but the beneficiary information will only be available inside Kudocs.
+Just click ‘Edit’ next to the senior shareholder’s name and then add details of the joint shareholders and/or any beneficiaries.
+The joint shareholding will be added to the registers in Kudocs and any Companies House filings, but the beneficiary information will only be available inside Kudocs.

-It does not matter if you do not add this information straight away, or if you complete Quick Onboarding (where you cannot edit shareholding information).
-You can always add joint/ beneficial shareholder information by editing the relevant stakeholder record after onboarding.
+Don’t panic if you miss adding this information straight away, or if you complete Quick Onboarding (where you cannot edit shareholding information).
+You can always add joint or beneficial owner information by editing the relevant stakeholder record after onboarding.

 What about PSCs (People of Significant Control)?